-In addition to the 8-camera Oqus motion capture system, the GTRC boasts a three dimensional Doppler radar ball-flight machine that predicts the trajectory and distance of the ball, a putting green, and club-fitting equipment.
+GTRC is equipped with some of the most advanced tools and technologies available to the golf industry.
+It boasts an 8-camera Qualisys motion capture system, a three dimensional Doppler radar ball-flight machine that predicts the trajectory and distance of the ball, a putting green, and club-fitting equipment.
 Being indoors, practice and learning becomes a year-round possibility.

 In addition to player development and instruction, the Penn State Golf Teaching and Research Center is dedicated to conducting relevant research that focuses on improving player performance.
 By combining university resources (PGA Golf Management program, Department of Kinesiology, and Penn State Athletics) with golf industry leaders, they are able to collaborate on innovative research projects and product testing.

-The equipment in the Golf Teaching and Research Center is more advanced than most other teaching institutions right now, which will give students a real advantage when they graduate.
+“The equipment in the Golf Teaching and Research Center is more advanced than most other teaching institutions right now, which will give students a real advantage when they graduate.”

-Eric Handley, director of the Golf Teaching and Research Center.
+Eric Handley, Director of the Golf Teaching and Research Center.